drcmda/react-contextual/API.md

 ## subscribe(mapContextToProps)

 If you skip the context `subscribe` will fetch `react-contextuals` default context, which is used by its provider.
-It os basically a short cut for:
+It is basically a short cut for:

 ```js
 import { subscribe, Context } from 'react-contextual'